mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 ```

-## Stage 3: Clone or Download the Repository and Organize the Files in the Python Project
+## Sub-step 3: Clone or Download the Repository and Organize the Files in the Python Project

 Download or clone the repository.
 Ensure you download the **Scripts** directory.